bitloops/blog/articles/we-raised-1M-to-fix-frontend-code-generation-propertly.md

 This €1M pre-seed round gives us the momentum to go deeper—not just in features, but in foundational tech.
 Bitloops isn’t a generic AI wrapper.
 It’s a specialised coding assistant trained for the realities of frontend engineering.

 ### 🔧  Product Development

 - Full support for design systems, prop-driven component variants, and responsive logic at scale
 - Smart integrations with CMSs, testing frameworks, and version control tools
 - More granular control over layout behavior and less post-generation refactoring

 ### 🧠  AI and Architecture

 - Fine-tuning our **Domain-Specific Language Models (DSLMs)**
 - Smarter **component reuse** and nested structure detection
 - Expanded **Storybook and documentation** scaffolding

-**Bitloops is becoming more than a tool—it’s your teammate.
-And we’re just getting started.**

 ### 👥  Team Growth

-We’re a focused crew of eight—engineers, AI researchers, and product builders—working hands-on with every line of code and every user feedback loop.
+- Bitloops is a focused crew of eight—engineers, AI researchers, and product builders—working hands-on with every line of code and every user feedback loop.

-This next chapter is about **scale**: we’re hiring across engineering, product, and design to accelerate roadmap delivery, support our growing alpha community, and lay the groundwork for a category-defining platform.
+- We’re hiring across engineering, product, and design to accelerate roadmap delivery, support our growing alpha community, and lay the groundwork for a category-defining platform.

 &nbsp;

 ## Join Us on the Journey

-We’re just getting started.
+We’re just getting started!

 If you're a frontend developer tired of throwing away auto-generated spaghetti code—or a founder looking to move faster without breaking your UI—we’d love to have you try Bitloops.

 ➡️ [Sign up for early access at bitloops.com](https://bitloops.com)